seanpmaxwell/Typescript-Best-Practices/Design-Rules.md

 - The code is primarily IO or data transformation
 - Operations are stateless or procedural
 - There is no instance identity at all
-- Classes would act as namespaces
+- Classes would just end up acting as namespaces
 - Data is described with interfaces/types, not behavior

 **Example**